 Adjusted EBITDA margin reflects adjusted EBITDA divided by adjusted revenue.

-Adjusted combined revenue includes reported revenue for FIS and SunGard combined for periods in 2015 and excludes the impacts of SunGard businesses that were divested prior to SunGard being purchased by FIS.
+Adjusted combined revenue includes reported revenue for FIS and SunGard combined for pre-acquisition periods in 2015 and excludes the impacts of SunGard businesses that were divested prior to SunGard being purchased by FIS.

-Adjusted combined EBITDA includes EBITDA for FIS and SunGard combined for periods in 2015 and excludes certain costs and other transactions which management deems non-operational in nature, such as purchase accounting amortization, acquisition, integration and severance costs and restructuring costs, the removal of which improves comparability of operating results across reporting periods.
+Adjusted combined EBITDA includes EBITDA for FIS and SunGard combined for pre-acquisition periods in 2015 and excludes certain costs and other transactions which management deems non-operational in nature, such as purchase accounting amortization, acquisition, integration and severance costs and restructuring costs, the removal of which improves comparability of operating results across reporting periods.

 Adjusted combined EBITDA margin reflects adjusted combined EBITDA divided by adjusted combined revenue.